-This event will examine how digital marketing of food and drinks across games, apps and online advertising shapes people’s eating habits and what current evidence and regulation tell us about its impact.
+This event will examine how digital marketing of food and drinks across games, apps and online advertising shapes people’s eating habits and what current evidence tells us about its impact.

 Digital marketing techniques are increasingly sophisticated and can be targeted at specific groups of the population.
 Evidence shows they can shape people's eating habits and increase the risk of ill health, including obesity.